amritofficial88/Security-Event-Analysis-Automation-Tool/README.md

 The script is simple to understand and use.
 It can be utilized to its full functionality without opening/editing source code.
 Isn't that great?

-Here is how we achieved this :
+Here is how I achieved this :

 1. Upon executing the main script for the first time, it will automatically direct you to configuration menu, where in you will be requested to enter the API keys of platforms used in tool
 2. All subsequent executions will present you with the menu directly unless there is some issue with access to keys file.